Visitor Information Center

 • Drive In:

-All drive in day use and picnic sites are located at the Narrows Day Use Area, on the USACE Headquarters road, located by the base of Englebright Dam.
+All drive in day use and picnic sites are located at the Narrows Day Use Area, on the USACE Headquarters road, located at the base of Englebright Dam.
 All sites have picnic tables, barbecues with adjustable grills, and spectacular views of Englebright Lake and Dam.

 • Drive In: